 Symmetry: the precision of the cut design, especially the facets

 Polish: the smoothness and luster of the diamond’s surface

 Henceforth, you can see the reference of cut grades on a diamond’s certificate.
 Often using the GIA standards of Excellent, Very Good, Good, Fair and Poor.
 For the most part, the actual measurements are found on the laboratory reports.

 The quality of a diamond’s cut always speaks for itself.

 Well, carat weight is the easiest to understand among the 4C’s.
 The Carat is the measurement unit of the diamond.
 And it is further subdivided into 00 equal parts called “points”.
-One point equals to .01 Ct or 1/100 Ct.
+One point equals .01 Ct or 1/100 Ct.
 1 Carat diamond equals 100 points.
 We can write carat weight in decimal numbers.
-But it is often expressed in fractions which are easy to understand.
+But it is often expressed infractions that are easy to understand.
 Diamond weight fractions are approximate and refer to ranges of weight.
 This chart from The Diamond Council of America® is a handy reference:

 Diamond prices increase with Carat weight because big diamonds are desirable and rare.
 But two diamonds of equal weight can have different values.
 Depending upon it’s three other factors: Color, Clarity, and Cut.
 In jewelry pieces with more than one diamond, the Carats are described in terms of total Carat weight (T.W.).
 This is the combined total weight of all the diamonds in the piece.

 Determining the right Carat weight for you depends on your budget and taste.

 Choosing the right color for your diamond is a personal preference.
 It’s important to remember that you are generally searching for a stone with little to no color.

 Diamonds get their color when the crystals grow inside the Earth.
 Tiny traces of some elements like nitrogen can color the crystals.
 Also, the pressure involved in the diamond formation creates distortion in the crystal.
 It is also believed to contribute to their color.